aucloud/aucloud.github.io/docs/Platform_Services/M365_Backup/certificates.md

     ![Upload_Certificate](./assets/upload_certificate.png)

-6. On the **Ready to Complete** page, review your selected settings and click **Finish** to initiate the Test Failover task.
+6. On the **Ready to Complete** page, review your selected settings and click **Finish**.

-7. Your certificate should now be uploaded successfully.
-Please advise AUCloud that you have completed this step, and we will complete some additional steps before testing.
+7. Your certificate should now be uploaded successfully and your backup jobs will continue to run as normal.